 Review, Review & More Review…

 After development, it’s the job of the SMEs to conduct a thorough review of the content.
 This is to ensure the content is technically accurate.
-It is the job of the instructional designer to take the information gathered and delivery it in a user –friendly, non-technical style of writing.
-The SMEs will double check the content makes sense and is giving the correct message.
-On a different level of review, editors must check for grammar, spelling, formatting and style consistency.
+It is the job of the instructional designer to take the information gathered and deliver it in a user–friendly, non-technical style of writing.
+The SMEs will double-check the content makes sense and is giving the correct message.
+On a different level of review, editors must check for grammar, spelling, formatting, and style consistency.

 Some questions and topics to keep in mind while running the pilot include: